Boab Health Services’ Mental Health Program services communities in the Kimberley region

 - Are not requiring court reports or reports for workers compensation claims

 - Acute psychological services or crisis response services are generally not provided by our program

-- Referrals should be made on the Boab Mental Health Teams referral form.
-Please remember to tick the correct box for the service you require and provide clients contact details including a telephone number, PO Box or street address.
+- Referrals should be made on the Boab Mental Health teams referral form.
+Please remember to tick the correct box for the service you require and provide client contact details including a telephone number, PO box or street address

-- After assessment the Mental Health Practitioner will either offer the client individual counseling, self help materials or signpost the client to a more appropriate service if we are unable to offer assistance.
+- After assessment the mental health practitioner will either offer the client individual counselling, self-help materials or signpost the client to a more appropriate service if we are unable to offer assistance

 - Halls Creek one week every 3 weeks

 - Kalumburu every fortnight either Tuesday or Thursday

 - The Katjungka every fortnight Monday to Friday 8am to 4 pm